 Making The Recordings

 That last part might scare some people, but don’t let it put you off at all.
 If you have a computer, you won’t need to spend more than about $49 to start making professional sounding voice over recordings.
-And that’s only if you don’t already have a half-way decent mic. $49 is about the minimum price for a USB mic that can yield good quality audio.
+And that’s only if you don’t already have a half-way decent mic. $59 is about the minimum price for a USB mic (such as the Samson Q2U) that can yield good quality audio.
 Then if you don’t have any voice recording software yet, simply download the free tracking and mixing program called Audacity.
 To figure out how to make recordings with Audacity, do an internet search for tutorials.
 Or you could check out the Home Brew Audio tutorials on Audacity here: Recording Tutorials.

 Audition for The Voice Over Jobs